AnimeNL/volunteer-portal-api/api/content/stewards.team/registration/2022-regular/hotels.md

-We have reserved a block of hotel rooms in the nearby **Best Western Hotel** that will be made available to our volunteers at discounted rates.
-Because the rooms are in high demand, we ask that you share the room with other volunteers.
+We have reserved a block of hotel rooms in the nearby **Best Western** and **Stay at Seven** hotels that will be made available to our volunteers at discounted rates.
+Because the rooms are in high demand, we ask that you share the room with another volunteers.
 Please reach out to us if you would prefer not to, and we'll do our best to accomodate.

-> The following information is strictly indicative, and represents the rates given to us by the
-> Best Western Hotel for the cancelled AnimeCon 2021: Christmas Edition.
-We'll publish updated rates
-> for AnimeCon 2022 as soon as this information is available.

 ## Best Western Hotel
 Each room is inclusive of breakfast, and you'll be charged an additional €3 per person per night by